In Java it’s important to know what references are and how they are used. So it’s important to know what operations can be performed on references.

 class

 KeywordThis is used like a static field of each class to get a reference to that class.
-This even works on primitives (
+Use

 ).